 Examination of business decision parameters and strategy in a multinational context.
-The influence of cultural, economic, political, and social differences on decision making and the operation of American course and the proposed new course, LAR 580 will be the laboratory component.
+The influence of cultural, economic, political, and social differences on decision making and the operation of American through review and inventory to support data-driven designs to address environmental course and the proposed new course, LAR 580 will be the laboratory component.